Tyler’s Story

 His Diagnosis

 In the early days of January, Tyler was admitted to the emergency room.
 He had lost mobility on his left side.
 After tests, scans, labs, and a week in the hospital at UCSF he was sent home to await diagnosis.
-He has a midline diffused glioma, an inoperable, malignant, and aggressive form of cancer.
+He has a midline diffused glioma DIPG/DMG, an inoperable, malignant, and aggressive form of cancer.

 His Treatment